 John Holt, The Underachieving School

-Prior the creation of the public school system, the education of children was designed to make good citizens, and to ensure each student found some particular talents to develop to the maximum.
+Prior the creation of the public school system, the education of children was designed to make good citizens, and to ensure each student found some particular talents to fully develop.

-That purpose live on today in our colleges and universities, in which students self-direct their education, choosing their own course of study based on their own personal talents and interests.
+That purpose lives on today in our colleges and universities, where students self-direct their education, choosing their own course of study based on their own personal talents and interests.
 Sadly that is not the case in the primary education system in which every imaginable subject is forced down the throats of every child, whether that child has an interest in it or not.
-Few ever question the rationale behind this policy, it is more or less blindly accepted that every child’s future depends on them learning algebra at the age of twelve, and God forbid they should find it boring or un-stimulating, or they’ll be put on Ritalin and drugged into submission.
+Few ever question the rationale behind this policy, it is blindly accepted that every child’s future depends on them learning algebra at the age of twelve, and God forbid they should find it boring because they’ll be put on Ritalin and drugged into submission.

-And yet out public school are filled with miserable bored students for whom learning has become a punishment rather than a pleasure, and school feels like a prison.
+And yet our public schools are filled with miserable, bored students for whom learning has become a punishment and not a pleasure, and school feels like a prison.
 Schools are filled with angry children, bullying is rampant.
 Strict adherence to the curriculum is enforced.
-Students who read a ahead in class or otherwise go beyond mediocrity are not encouraged, they are often scolded!
+Students who read ahead in class or otherwise go beyond mediocrity are not encouraged, they are scolded.
 Students who dislike math are labelled with various “learning disabilities”.
 Misguided “gifted” programs spring up that do little except to cause further social dysfunction in the classroom.
-Kids are given pointless test that are in no way a measure of intelligence or aptitude, but rather a test of short-term memory.
+Kids are given pointless tests that are in no way a measure of intelligence or aptitude, but rather a test of short-term memory.

 The utter irrelevancy of the public school system can be seen easily if one looks at how many brilliant or successful people were either terrible students (according to test scores) or dropped out entirely: